Crystal Red Shrimp Care Guide: What You Need to Know Before You Buy

 Providing Crystal Red Shrimp with a varied diet plays an important role in their overall health and well being.
 In its natural habitat, it mostly consumes algae, plant detritus and microorganisms.
 For successful aquarium care taking they require more than this, such as commercial shrimp food supplemented by blanched vegetables to satisfy their omnivorous tendencies.
 Keep the portions measured since too much of anything can damage water quality, which inevitably affects them.

 Having plenty of biofilm is a must as these shrimp need to eat constantly and too much supplemental feeding will pollute the tank.
-This can be accomplished by having lots of available surface such as plants, rocks, and driftwood where biofilm can grow on them.
+This is accomplished by having lots of available surface such as plants, rocks, and driftwood where biofilm can grow on them.

 Biofilm is even more of a necessary food source when it comes to breeding.
 The more surface area for biofilm the better!